Sasquatch9228/sasquatch9228.github.io/README.md

 The website is also currently being hosted on a new domain that I bought: [sasquatch9228.dev](https://sasquatch9228.dev).
 Check it out!

+## Copyright:

-Copyright 2024 Matthew6229.
+© Copyright 2024 Sasquatch9228.
 All rights reserved.